 BIRD supports approximately 20 projects annually.
 The cumulative sales of products developed through BIRD projects have exceeded $10 billion.

-Since its inception in 1977, BIRD has approved 1000 projects with leading companies in the U.S., for example: ADM, American Red Cross, Applied Materials, Avaya, Bayer Pharmaceutical, Becton Dickinson, Bio-Rad Laboratories, Eastman Kodak, General Dynamics, General Electric, Guidant, IBM, J&J, KLA- Tencor, Molex, Motorola, Procter & Gamble, SanDisk, Spansion, Telcordia, Texas Instruments, Tyco and many others.
+Since its inception in 1977, BIRD has approved over 1000 projects with leading companies in the U.S., for example: ADM, American Red Cross, Applied Materials, Avaya, Bayer Pharmaceutical, Becton Dickinson, Bio-Rad Laboratories, Eastman Kodak, General Dynamics, General Electric, Guidant, IBM, J&J, KLA- Tencor, Molex, Motorola, Procter & Gamble, SanDisk, Spansion, Telcordia, Texas Instruments, Tyco and many others.
 See http://projectsdb.birdf.com for a complete database of BIRD projects.

 You too can take advantage of the business opportunities offered by the BIRD Foundation.
 BIRD requests repayment on the basis of actual revenues generated, demonstrating BIRD’s commitment to risk sharing.